vedph/gve-doc/model/diplomatic.md

 - **base text** can be rendered with a simpler logic, essentially equal to that which dictates the arrangement of characters in lines on a sheet of paper.
 Characters follow each other on the same line, until the next line starts.
 Of course, this layout can occasionally be modified; for instance, whatever the reasons, a portion of the text might be written with a different size, or along an offset or rotated baseline.
 Anyway, these are occasional departures which can be implemented by overriding the default logic.
 - **added text** instead is placed and sized freely, reflecting its appearance on the carrier.

+#### Visuals Catalogs

-As for **hints**, these can be text, freely sized and positioned like added text, or more often pure geometrical elements, like lines and shapes.
+As for **hints**, these can be text (not belonging to the text being transformed), freely sized and positioned like added text, or more often pure geometrical elements, like lines and shapes.
 So, their appearance is totally unpredictable, as in theory everything could be drawn on a sheet.
 This is why in the original approach the diplomatic metadata of an operation includes an SVG code fragment, which represents the visual appearance of its hint.

 So, we could never be able to predict all the shapes of all the hints found on a sheet, especially when crossing project borders (which is implied by the generic vocation of this system).
 This implies that our model must be open and capable of representing any drawings.